It’s time for blacks to forgive Tiger Woods

 One of the greatest athletes of his generation deserves our support

 Editor’s note: This story was originally published on Aug.
-31 and has been updated to reflect Tiger’s first tournament victory in five years.
+31, 2018 and has been updated to reflect Tiger’s Masters win, his first major victory in 11 years.

 Isn’t it long past time that black America forgave Tiger Woods?